rwblokzijl/stablecoin-survey/paper.md

 5. Upon the limitations imposed politically and socially upon exchange, consumption and transfer from one period of time to another

-All these concerns must be addressed in any currency.
-Points 2, 3 and possibly 5 are where cryptocurrencies add value through their digital and decentralised natures.
+All these aspects must be managed in any successful currency.
+Points 2, 3 and possibly 5 are where cryptocurrencies have added value, through their digital and decentralised natures.
 Points 1 and 4, the future usefulness of the currency and it's market demand, are where cryptocurrencies still fall short of traditional currencies.
+If cryptocurrencies are going to replace traditional currencies, they have to meet the last requirements of a good currency.

-Stablecoins aim to provide the last requirements of a good currency by adding much needed certainty about the development of the market.
-This will in turn make merchants more likely to accept the currency, thus providing the ability to trade the currency for goods.
+Stablecoins aim meet the last requirements, by adding guarantees about the development of of the price in any market.
+This will in turn make merchants more willing to accept the currency, thus providing the ability to trade the currency for goods.

-## The meaning of value and stability,
+## What determines the price of an asset?

+The law of supply and demand model how the price of an asset in a market is determined by the amount on offer versus the amount requested at any given time.
+This model does a great job explaining and predicting price changes following events that impact either.
+For the purpose of controlling the price however, we need a model that gives us inputs that we can affect.
+As both demand and supply are usually controlled by independent actor in a market, we look at the quantity theory of money instead.

-In the value of money [@Value_of_Money] Pigou describes the role of the money supply in the Quantity theory of money and its relation to the price.
+In The Value of Money [@Value_of_Money] Pigou describes the role of the money supply in the Quantity theory of money and its relation to the price.
 The quantity theory of money states:

-$$ M \times V = P \times T $$
+$$ M \times V = p \times T $$

-Where $M$ is the total money supply, $V$ is the velocity of circulation, $P$ is the price of the coin and $T$ is the transactions volume.
+Where $M$ is the total money supply, $V$ is the velocity of circulation, $p$ is the price of good and services and $T$ is the total volume of transactions.

+Note that $p$ is the price of goods and services, and is thus the inverse of the price of the currency.
+To reduce complexity later on in this paper we will use an adapted version of the theory:

+$$ M \times V \times P = T $$

+Where $P$ is the price of the currency.

-The velocity of circulation is a measure of how quickly money is spend after receiving it, it  [LEFT HERE]
+The velocity of circulation $V$ is a measure of how quickly money is spent after receiving it.
+Together with the total money supply $M$ it makes up the supply side of the theory.
+If either of these factors increases, everything else being equal, the price $P$ will have to decrease.

-This implies that the price of a currency can be controlled by increasing and decreasing the money supply.
-Indeed this is a technique also currently used by central to prevent deflation of their currencies.

-In this survey we will see currencies vary both $M$ and $V$ as a means to keep
-$P$ at a stable level.

-An certain configuration of these factors is required for a stable store of value, and need to be controlled by some mechanism in order to maintain a stable price of the commodity.
+The total amount of transactions $T$ makes up the demand side of the theory. $T$ is alternatively described as the total amount of goods and services offered.
+Regardless, it is a measure of how much people people want the currency and their.
+If the rate at which people want spend money increases, the demand for the money follows.
+If all supply side factors stay the same, the price will follow the demand.

+In this survey we will see mechanisms that control the price by influencing the total supply $M$, the velocity $V$ and [ TODO: true?] even the total amount of transactions.

-## Making a market
+## Traditional means of stabilising a currency

+## Collateralization

 The easiest way to keep a currency stable is to simply have it derive its value from a different asset that already has the desired stability.
 This is called